happz/ducky-legacy/docs/tools.rst

 ``-w, --writable-sections``

 By default, ``.text`` and ``.rodata`` sections are read-only.
 This option lowers this restriction, allowing binary to e.g. modify its own code.

+``-b, --blob``
+""""""""""""""

+Create object file wrapping a binary blob.
+Such file then contains the data from input file, encoded as ASCII data, with several symbols allowing other code to access this data.

+``-B BLOB_FLAGS, --blob-flags=BLOB_FLAGS``
+""""""""""""""""""""""""""""""""""""""""""

+Flags of blob section.
+Syntax of assembly ``.section`` directive is accepted.

 ld